 - Making a down payment can greatly reduce funding fees.

-Although all VA loan borrowers are required to pay a funding fee, how much each borrower will have to pay varies depending on a number of criteria, including how much you contribute for a down payment and whether you’re a first- or second-time VA loan borrower.
+Although all VA home loan borrowers are required to pay a funding fee, how much each borrower will have to pay varies depending on a number of criteria, including how much you contribute for a down payment, the loan amount, and whether you’re a first- or second-time VA loan borrower.
 Below, we give you everything you need to know to calculate the amount of your VA loan funding fee.